rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/3-1-well-formed-documents.md

 <!-- ======================================================================= -->
 # well-formed documents

-Since a parser is implemented to read a partial containment order from a tag soup, an input document is initially assumed to be **well formed**.
-That is, tags appear as pairs of start- and end-tags, and the scopes they define are assumed to either be disjoint ex-or related.
+An input document is initially assumed to be **well formed**.
+That is, tags are assumed to appear as pairs of start- and end-tags, and the scopes they define are assumed to either be disjoint ex-or related.

 ```
     a missing start-tag          a missing end-tag
+    i.e. a missing <c> tag       i.e. a missing </d> tag
 .., <a>, .., </c>, .., </a>, .., <b>, .., <d>, .., </b>, ..
 ```